glassb/solar-forecast/README.md

 - Solar Irradiance (W/m2)
 - Month
 - Time of Day
-- Temperature
+- Temperature (Fahreinheit)
+- UV (Unit unknown)

 **Outputs:**
 - Next 15-min Solar Production Value (Wh)

+There are three MLR models for sunny, cloudy, and very cloudy days (bins were arbitrarily determined based on solar irradiance data).

 Note: In order to forecast future outputs, I feed solar production predictions back into the model.
 For example, in order to predict the solar production value at 2 timestamps ahead, I first predict the solar production at 1 timestamp ahead, then feed that prediction as the current production value for the prediction at 2 timestamps ahead.

 ## Data
 **Rooftop PV data:** I acquired Rooftop PV data at 15-minute intervals from the last 2 years.
 I trained the linear regression model using data from Dec 2022 until April 2024.
-I tested the model using data from 2 weeks in December 2024.
+I tested the model using data from 1 week in May 2024.

 **Weather data:** I acquired solar irradiance data at 15-min intervals from [The Weather Scraper](https://github.com/Karlheinzniebuhr/the-weather-scraper) (created by [Karlheinzniebuhr](https://github.com/Karlheinzniebuhr)).